aws-deepracer/aws-deepracer-launcher/getting-started.md

 * [camera_node](https://github.com/aws-racer/aws-deepracer-camera-pkg) - reads and publishes data from the camera.
 * [rplidar_node](https://github.com/youngday/rplidar_ros2) - an open source package that supports reading and publishing LiDAR data from the connected RPLidar device.
-* [sensor_fusion_node](https://github.com/aws-racer/aws-deepracer-sensor-fusion-pkg) - combines and published camera and LiDAR data (if one is present) as a single message.
+* [sensor_fusion_node](https://github.com/aws-racer/aws-deepracer-sensor-fusion-pkg) - combines and publishes camera and LiDAR data (if one is present) as a single message.

 **Decision**